We Use Basecamp

 I had a lightbulb moment: Todoist has task scheduling, it has assignable tasks, it has commenting and file attachments and can be accessed from anywhere…I was on to something!
 In retrospect, I was too hasty to recommend Todoist because I had once again failed to consider the big picture of what problem I was trying to solve.

-While it didn’t encompass all of what we were after, Todoist was a step in the right direction and finally helped me pin down what I was looking for: an integrated solution that could tackle task management, scheduling, files, collaboration, and chatting.
+While it didn’t encompass the totality of what we were after, Todoist was a step in the right direction and finally helped me internalize what I was looking for: an integrated solution that could encompass task management, scheduling, files, collaboration, and chatting.

 With a renewed sense of purpose, I pressed on.